tpetersen4/WiiGolfInstructions/README.md

 <h2 class="code-line" data-line-start=33 data-line-end=34><a id="Step_5_Pick_a_Club_33"></a>Step 5: Pick a Club:</h2>
 <ul>
 <li class="has-line-data" data-line-start="34" data-line-end="35">Since this is your first shot, the driver, Hybrid, or low number Iron will most likely work best.</li>
 <li class="has-line-data" data-line-start="35" data-line-end="37">When is a club is selected, you can see how far that club can reach on your minimap in the top left corner.
-Feel switch between clubs until you find the one best suited for the shot.</li>
+Feel free to switch between clubs until you find the one best suited for the shot.</li>
 <div>
  <img src="drive.jpg" alt="Me and the family at a Hockey Game" class="center-image"  width="600" height="300" alt="Computer Hope">
     </div>